metagenlab/zAMPExplorer/README.md

 - **R**: Version 4.3.2 or later
 - **RStudio**: Recommended for running the Shiny app
-- **zAMP**: zAMPExplorer is designed to work with output generated from
-- **microViz**: Some functionalities of zAMPExplorer depend on [microViz](https://david-barnett.github.io/microViz/), [MicrobiotaProcess](https://github.com/YuLab-SMU/MicrobiotaProcess), [DirichletMultinomial](https://github.com/mtmorgan/DirichletMultinomial) and , [InteractiveComplexHeatmap](https://github.com/jokergoo/InteractiveComplexHeatmap).
+- **zAMP**: zAMPExplorer is designed to work with output generated from Some functionalities of zAMPExplorer depend on [microViz](https://david-barnett.github.io/microViz/), [MicrobiotaProcess](https://github.com/YuLab-SMU/MicrobiotaProcess), [DirichletMultinomial](https://github.com/mtmorgan/DirichletMultinomial) and [InteractiveComplexHeatmap](https://github.com/jokergoo/InteractiveComplexHeatmap).
 Please install them before running the app.

 ## Installation